 I see storytelling as a communal process.
 It’s so much less about you and your story than it is about the story that’s happening to the person you’re talking to.
 The more you make the story about them — make it sound familiar so they can see themselves in it — the better it will be.

-I think finding stories is the hardest thing to do, because we overlook them all the time.
+I think finding stories is the hardest thing to do because we overlook them all the time.
 I do a lot of strategic storytelling — telling a story to illustrate a message.
 The key is to start with the message.
-Figure out what you’re trying to say, then take one step backwards.
+Figure out what you’re trying to say, then take one step backward.
 Ask yourself: When have I seen this message in action?

 If your message is about great customer service, think about when you were on the receiving end of excellent customer service.
 Those moments go by so quickly in our lives, but if you focus and ask yourself questions about a very specific moment, you can find the stories.